b-chandana/netflix-gpt/README.md

   -update profile
 - implemented sign out
   -update profile api call
+  -Bugfix: sign up user displayName and profile picture update
+  -Bugfix: if the user is not logged in redirect/browse to login Page and vice-verse -unsubcribed to the onAuthStateChanged callback
+  -add hardcore values to the condtants file
 - fetch movies from TMDB movies
+  -Register TMDB API & create an app & get Access Token -Get data from Tmdb now playing movies list API

 - #Features

 - Login/Sign Up